Nikki789/Internet-of-Things-Offline-First-Automatic-Pet-Feeder/README.md

 The user can enter a hardcoded time value,  which corresponds to the time that the pet would be fed and the food valve will open at the specified time.

-The project is currently under development.
+The project is currently in development.